 The original dress was also a bit tight.
 It went on, but it really needed taking out a bit but when it came down to it nobody would alter it.
 Some seamstresses weren’t confident enough to touch the dress because of the design and size of it and other seamstresses wouldn’t touch it because they were too busy with their own dresses.
 In the end, I did find one seamstress that would alter the dress, but the amount it would have cost just to have the train removed I could have literally purchased another dress brand new from a bridal shop for the same price.
 Spending that kind of money made me feel a bit sick and that wasn’t even the final cost to have both alterations done.

 So taking into account I really didn’t wanna spend that kinda money, it really didn’t feel good to me, in the end after driving myself mad about what to do, I decided to buy a high street dress.
 I opted for a £65 dress from the Quiz sale.
-It felt so good to find something so budget friendly, bridal and not over the top.
+It felt so good to find something so budget-friendly, bridal and not over the top.

 The only imperfect thing was that I loved this dress, but it was a little tight.
-If fitted perfectly on the top half but it was very tight around the midsection but had I got the size up then it would have been big around the top.
+It fitted perfectly on the top half but it was very tight around the midsection but had I got the size up then it would have been big around the top.
 After initially getting upset, I decided to embrace my pear shape and wear the dress.
 By this time we literally only had weeks to go till the renewals and I felt a massive sense of relief that the dress was finally sorted.
 I had been very aware of how close we were getting to the date and the fact that I still had not yet sorted my dress so the sigh of relief was huge.

-So no the dress wasn’t perfect, but it didn’t matter it was a dress I loved regardless, Tony loved it too and hadn’t seen me in it and actually, I felt good it in.
+So know the dress wasn’t perfect, but it didn’t matter it was a dress I loved regardless, Tony loved it too and hadn’t seen me in it and actually, I felt good it in.
 I was just aware of my pant line but sometimes you know you just have to laugh at these things and not take yourself too seriously.
 Everyone commented on how nice it looked, nobody mentioned it, people are kind like that and it was all good.

 Well, that didn’t go all smooth sailing either.
 After we’d set everything up for the ceremony and in the hall, I went back home to get ready and I knew as soon as I walked in the door something was up.
 I could tell by Garry’s face (my Father-in-law).
 He told me Sue (my Mother in Law) had fallen.
 I knew it wasn’t good and I rushed into the bedroom to see her and she was in a bad way.
 They’d both been running around making all the food and whilst rushing Sue fell getting out the shower.
 She needed to go to the hospital and I knew she was going to miss the ceremony.
-She asked that we go ahead anyway and I knew she would be heart-broken had we not.
+She asked that we go ahead anyway and I knew she would be upset had we not.
 She was already feeling guilty even though she had done nothing wrong and she had done so much to ensure we had this day.

 We’d planned to have this day over 10 years ago.
 We got married in Canada and it was the best thing ever, but we always knew we wanted to celebrate with family and friends, so we set it all up 10 years ago but I ended up in the hospital and it never happened.
 We tried again last year, but with the move, the venue we planned to use got shut down and so much stuff happened that we decided to put it back a little.
-So this was us doing it now, over 10 years later we were finally doing it amongst our closest family and friends so everyone could be there.
+So this was us doing it now, over 10 years later, we were finally doing it amongst our closest family and friends so everyone could be there.

 So Garry took Sue to the hospital and with a lump in my throat I had to make the phone call to Tony to tell him his parents were not going to make it.
 We talked about it and he knew it was important to keep that promise and go ahead.
 We also both knew not only was it important to go ahead but it was important to be fully present and enjoy every moment and focus on all that really mattered, love, because we never know what is around the corner.